Optimism brings accurate perception in Iterated Prisoner's Dilemma: Background

 \subsubsection{Population}

 Iterated Prisoner's Dilemma has some well-known strategies such as TitForTat, Grim, and Pavlov~\cite{ hingston2009iterated}.
-In these strategies, agents have the total control of their behaviors.
+In these strategies, agents have total control of their behaviors.
 However, IPDwRec is different.
 The population of IPDwRec consists of $N$ self-interested agents~\cite{ shoham2008}.
-Half of the agents are cooperators and the other half are defectors.
-Cooperation and defection are vulnerable to an error with rate of $\epsilon$.
-Hence, a cooperator is expected to cooperate with probability of $1-\epsilon$ and a defector is expected to cooperate with probability of $\epsilon$.
+Half of the agents are cooperators, and the other half are defectors.
+Agents are not pure cooperators or defectors.
+They follow a mixed strategy.
+With the probability of $\epsilon < 0.5$, they act opposite to their characteristic.
+Hence, a \emph{cooperator} is expected to defect with probability of $\epsilon$.
+Similarly, a \emph{defector} is expected to cooperate with probability of $\epsilon$.